CloudM-Migrate/documentation/Getting-Started-Guides/GoogletoO365.md

 ### O365 Destination <a name="destination"></a>

+You'll need to have an existing O365 tenant with at least one target test mailbox already created.

 A Global Admin account will be needed in the destination and Multi-Factor Authentication will need to be temporarily disabled when creating the migration project within CloudM Migrate.
-The Tenant ID will also be required in the migration project.
 For the MyDrive to OneDrive content you'll need the SharePoint Admin URL.

 With this information you are ready to create a CloudM Migrate project.